comtravo/comtravo.github.io/_posts/2019-10-01-uncertainty_in_RS.md

 If we employ a recommendation style, the underlying algorithm uses a ratings matrix composed of User Embeddings and Item Embeddings referred to as the latent features.
 The primary difficulty here is embedding an entire search result and making it as informative as possible.
 Moreover, you can travel with one search option only once and hence we are more interested in encoding the characteristics of the search result such as travel duration, flight carrier, type of train,etc. Then the rating matrix would contain information on how often the user traveled with a similar option.
 A Neural network approach here would embed the users and the features of the travel options independently and then concatenate the two layers to obtain the embedding matrix.
 This embedding would introduce the personalisation element in the predictions as it identifies certain features with a ID.
 So the predictions for this ID in the future will heavily rely on the historic data of this ID and similar IDs.

-Once the features of the neural network are determined, packages like pyMC3 and edward allow probabilistic inference of the posterior.
+Once the features of the neural network are determined, packages like [pyMC3](https://docs.pymc.io/), [Pyro](http://docs.pyro.ai/en/stable/) or [edward](http://edwardlib.org/) allow probabilistic inference of the posterior.
 Another trick for inference is to repreatedly perform the neural network training with different dropout values and record the prediction value.
 This distribution has been shown to be an approximation of the posterior distribution.
 This method is very attractive as uncertainty can be derived from existing neural network frameworks without much modification.

 One of the ways this recommendation model can be designed is a classification problem where for each option, we determine if the user would book it.
 This is how we can determine the preference a particular user has for that option.
 So this can be modeled as a binary classification by choosing a binomial distribution as the likelihood.